Radiofrequency Ablation (RFA) Treatment for Varicose Veins

 More numbing medicine may be injected around your vein.

-Once the catheter is in the right position, it is then slowly drawn backward.
+Once the catheter is in the right position, it's slowly drawn backward.
 As the catheter sends out heat, the vein is closed off.

 In some cases, other side branch varicose veins may be removed or tied off through a few small cuts (incisions).